 regulated service asset values,

 that are directly attributable to any other regulated service supplied by the EDB must be allocated to the other regulated service to which they are directly attributable.

+Guidance note: (refer to clause 1.1.4(1)(e)-(f))

+Commerce Commission “Input methodologies review draft decision – Related party transactions – Draft decision and determinations guidance” (30 August 2017), Attachment B provides illustrative guidance on the relationship between the related party rules and cost allocation rules.

 Any operating costs and regulated service asset values that are not allocated in accordance with subclauses (1) and (2) must be allocated to electricity distribution services and other regulated services using, at the supplier's election-